holehouse-lab/soursop/README.md

 weights from experimental data (`ssbme`: BME / iBME / BMECustom, and `sscoper`:
-COPER / iCOPER), new experimental forward-model observables (scalar `³J(HN, Hα)` couplings and NOE distances in `ssnmr`, plus HDX protection factors in the new `sshdx` module), and first-class support for SWAN two-bead coarse-grained models — alongside wide-ranging bug fixes and behaviour-preserving speed-ups.
+COPER / iCOPER), new experimental forward-model observables (scalar `³J(HN, Hα)` couplings and NOE distances in `ssnmr`, plus HDX protection factors in the new `sshdx` module) — alongside wide-ranging bug fixes and behaviour-preserving speed-ups.

 The full, versioned changelog is in [CHANGELOG.md](CHANGELOG.md).